Gottlieb Schumacher: Khirbet ed-Dikke

 Among his discoveries was the ancient synagogue at Khirbet Dikke.

 Last decades

 With the outbreak of World War I, some members of the Templer community returned to Germany.
 Schumacher remained there until 1924, when he returned to his home on Mount Carmel near Haifa, where he died in 1925.

 Maps of Transjordan

 Schumacher's maps of Transjordan and the Golan, prepared on behalf of the German Society for the Exploration of Palestine, were the first detailed maps of the area.

+Legacy: the Gottlieb Schumacher Institute

+The Gottlieb Schumacher Institute or Research of the Christian Presence in Palestine in the Modern Era (German: "Gottlieb-Schumacher-Institut zur Erforschung des christlichen Beitrags zum Wiederaufbau Palästinas im 19.
+Jahrhundert", lit.
+'G.S.I. for the Research of the Christian Contribution to the Reconstruction of Palestine in the 19th Century'), is part of Haifa University and has its seat in the "Keller-Haus", once the home of F. Keller, a prominent member of the Templer community.
+It is located at 2, Keller Street in Haifa.
+The institute was established in 1987 by Alex Carmel.
+For more on the Keller House aka Beit Rachel ('Rachel House') see here.